JorenHen/Devasc_Skills_JorenHenderix_2SNEb/README.md

 <br></br>

-## 1.2 Run geopy and timedate Python Scipts on the DEVASC-LABVM using the tools above (1.1)
+## Part 2: Run geopy and timedate Python Scipts on the DEVASC-LABVM using the tools above (1.1)

 - timedate.py
 - geopy-geocoders_location.py